It’s the most wonderful time of the year, especially for small business owners!

 Whether you own a retail store or provide handyman services, the holidays represent a time where you can make a LOT more money.

 Just how much money, you ask?
-Well, it varies based on industry, but SCORE estimates that in 2017, holiday spending was up by 33% from 2016, with the majority of spending happening online.
-And a lot of that spending is happening at small businesses, with an estimated 43% of Americans shopping or dining at independently-owned places on Small Business Saturday.
+Well, it varies based on industry, but Experian estimates that in 2019, consumers are planning on spending 75% more on holiday shopping.
+And a lot of that spending is going to happen at small businesses, with an estimated 43% of Americans shopping or dining at independently-owned places on Small Business Saturday.

 All this means that there’s a lot of customer money out there that’s up for grabs - and if you want to get your hands on it, check out these five ways to get holiday-ready ASAP!